-Dental teams who have arranged a face to face consultation with a patient which cannot be postponed and who has symptoms of COVID-19 should advise that they should arrange to undertake a COVID-19 PCR test via NHS Inform if they have not already done so.
+Dental teams who have arranged a face to face consultation with a patient which cannot be postponed and who has symptoms of COVID-19 should proceed following the respiratory pathway and following treatment, advise that the patient should arrange to undertake a COVID-19 PCR test via NHS Inform if they have not already done so.
 The patient must then follow the respiratory pathway.